Fernando-A-Rocha/mta-add-models/README.md

 ### Example #3

-Saving a player's skin ID on disconnect
+Saving a player's skin ID on disconnect:\
 **Before you would use getElementModel, with clientside-set models you can't**
 ```lua
 addEventHandler( "onPlayerQuit", root,